 The employment situation in Spain ranks among the worst in the EU.
 As well as high unemployment, wages are notoriously low while hours can be extremely long.
 And your contract may only be temporary.
 An obvious solution is to go the self-employed route or autómono route.
 Not only will you be your own boss doing what you want to do, you’ll be able to decide how and when you want to do it.
 This sounds like the perfect scenario and not for nothing are small and medium enterprises the backbone of the Spanish economy.

 But while being self-employed is a great option especially in today’s internet-driven world, there are some pitfalls and obstacles on the way.
 In addition, Spain isn’t particularly self-employed friendly.
-However, with careful planning there’s no reason why you can’t make a success of going it alone.
+However, with careful planning there’s no reason why you can’t make a success of being self-employed in Spain.

 1. Know your niche